 6. The Managing Directors and the Judging and Mentor Leads from the MIT CEP Organizing Team may not enter the competition.
 There are no restrictions for any other members of the MIT CEP Organizing Team, as they will not have access to confidential information regarding the competition or be in a position to influence the judges or judging process.

-1. The entry must involve a technology, product, service, or process that belongs to a category (Generating Energy, Delivering Energy, Improving Energy Usage, and Energy for Developing Economies) in the 2018 MIT Clean Energy Prize (MIT CEP).
+1. The entry must involve a technology, product, service, or process that belongs to a category (Generating Energy, Delivering Energy, and Improving Energy Usage) in the 2019 MIT Clean Energy Prize (MIT CEP).